Three Poems

 one hundred years

-the tower is really down & the sun blackened
+have made the desolation greaterthe tower is really down & the sun blackened

 beyond despair the loudspeaker drowns